1MB/1mb-cli/README.md

 ## Usage

 Cd into your websites directory and run `1mb-cli deploy`.
 It will prompt you for your account username and api key and ask you if you'd like to cache them.
-It accepts the `--minify` parameter to autominify resources and the `--clearcreds` param to clear saved credentials.

 ## Upgrade Guide